 No. Comment Response No. "a 1- to 4-unit dwelling, or (ii) residential real property that includes a 1- to 4-unit dwelling", yet your draft plan clearly excludes 2-unit, 3-unit, and 4-unit homes.
 This exclusion is significant as the conforming loan limits for these latter types of homes are higher than for a single-unit home.
 Additionally.
 Section 3206(4)(B) is ambiguous as to the term "origination", and whether such origination means the very first origination, or all subsequent re-finance originations leading up to the current mortgage being serviced.
 Lastly, there is a minority provision in the code, please advise if having met the SBA definition of a minority group member is adequate to meet the eligibility criteria under this guidance.
 Please see below.
-(1) CONFORMING LOAN LIMIT.-The term "conforming loan limit" means the applicable limitation governing the maximum original principal obligation of a mortgage secured by a single-family residence, a mortgage secured by a 2-family residence, a Relief Program.
+(1) CONFORMING LOAN LIMIT.-The term "conforming loan limit" means the applicable limitation governing the maximum original principal obligation of a mortgage secured by a single-family residence, a Relief Program.
 Paying the mortgage for structures when such structures might also have received or may also receive rental assistance on the additional units would be duplicative, resulting in a prohibited payment under the HAF program.
 The conforming loan limit at time of origination has been included by Treasury as a requirement that neither Virginia Housing nor VMRP has any authority to alter.
 There is no requirement for any applicant to the VMRP to belong to a minority group.
 HAF programs, including VMRP, are income driven.
 Members of socially disadvantaged groups have an opportunity to have prioritized consideration to access for funding over non-socially disadvantaged group members when both individuals have incomes between 100% and up to 150% of the AMI.
 Treasury has defined Socially Disadvantaged Individuals.
 This definition was recently updated on August 2, 2021.
-Please reference the answer to question 9 for copy of the new definition or visit https://home.treasury.gov/system/files/136/HAF-Guidance.pdf to obtain a copy of the guidance. secured by a single-family residence, a F-Guidance.pdf to obtain a copy of the (2) DWELLINGThe term "dwelling" means any building, structure, or portion thereof which is occupied as, or designed or intended for occupancy as, a residence by one or more individuals.
-(3) ELIGIBLE ENTITYThe term "eligible entity" means- (A) a State; or (B) any entity eligible for payment under subsection (f).
+Please reference the answer to question 9 for copy of the new definition or visit https://home.treasury.gov/system/files/136/HAF-Guidance.pdf to obtain a copy of the (2) DWELLING.-The term "dwelling" means any building, structure, or portion thereof which is occupied as, or designed or intended for occupancy as, a residence by one or more individuals.
+(3) ELIGIBLE ENTITY.-The term "eligible entity" means- (A) a State; or (B) any entity eligible for payment under subsection (f).